Department of Justice, Schuylkill County want to settle their part of Halcovage lawsuit

 District Attorney Michael A. O'Pake referred the case to the state Attorney General's Office on July 8, 2020.
 That office closed the case Feb.
 5, 2021, without filing charges.

-Details were not provided, although an office spokesman at the time said statute of limitations were among the considerations for not filing charges.
+Details were not provided, although an office spokesman at the time said statute of limitations was among the considerations for not filing charges.

 The only means of removing an elected official is through impeachment by the state Legislature, a process that is underway in the Halcovage case.